 Trying to figure out what type of First-Year Writing course is for you?
 Rest assured that no matter the format, every class is designed to help students improve their writing and every class has the same amount of formal assignments.
 Read through the descriptions below for more information about how our program’s goals are accomplished.

 4-credit sections of 105/106 offer an additional 50 minutes of instruction per week.
-4-credit sections of WRIT 105/106 offer an additional 50 minutes of instruction per week.
 The curriculum for these sections is the same as the 3-credit sections.
-During the additional 50 minutes of classroom time (which take place in a computer lab), students work on their ongoing writing projects while the instructor conferences with students and answers their questions.
-This added workshop time helps students keep pace with their peers in the 3-credit sections.
+During the additional 50 minutes of classroom time, students work on their ongoing writing projects while the instructor conferences with students and answers their questions.
+This added workshop time helps students keep up to date with their assignments.

 Hybrid and Online